 GROUP OF PATHOGENS

-CGD may become apparent at any time from infancy to late adulthood; however, most affected individuals are diagnosed before age 5.1 Approximately 1 out of every 200,000 people in the United States has CGD.2
+CGD-related infections may occur at any time from infancy to late adulthood; however, most affected individuals are diagnosed before age 5.1 Approximately 1 out of every 200,000 people in the United States has CGD.2

-Prevention of life-threatening infections is vital for patients with CGD1-6
+Prevention of potentially life-threatening infections is vital for patients with CGD1-6

 Recovery from severe infections in CGD is often complicated by3: